 Cindy Perlin, LCSW

 Your mind is one of the most powerful tools you have available for reducing and eliminating pain.
 I can teach you how to harness your mind to feel better.
-Once you’ve acquired the skills that I teach you, you will have them available for a lifetime of better health.
+Once you’ve acquired the skills that I teach you, you will have them available for a lifetime of reduced pain and better health.
 The pain conditions I’ve successfully treated include migraine and tension headaches, back and neck pain, TMJ, fibromyalgia and myofascial pain syndrome.

 The mind affects pain intensity and frequency in many ways, including:

 - Chronic stress, including stress from being in pain and from problems and losses related to chronic pain, changes the body physiologically in many ways that increase pain.
 Stress increases muscle tension, reduces blood flow, promotes inflammation and decreases immune and digestive function.

 - Chronic pain changes the brain so that it becomes over-sensitized to pain signals, making it more difficult to resolve.

 Through cognitive-behavioral therapy and rapid trauma resolution techniques like Emotional Freedom Technique and EMDR, I help people to reduce stress and resolve the trauma that can cause, exacerbate or maintain pain.
 I use biofeedback, which uses sensitive electronic instruments to measure physiology and feed that information back to the patient, to teach conscious control of the body to reduce symptoms.
 I use neurofeedback, also known as brain wave biofeedback, to correct dysfunctional brain activity that causes or maintains pain.